standard/standard-engine/README.md

 ## Editor Integrations

-Integrations and plugins should recoginize the `standard-engine` tag in a `package.json` file.
+Integrations and plugins should recognize the `standard-engine` tag in a `package.json` file.
 This allows end users to specify an arbitrary `standard-engine` compatible linter that the plugin should use.
 The `standard-engine` tag can be a string of the package: